Alsace, Budget, France, Germany

 Alsfeld a small timber framed town in Germany we visited as part of this road trip budget

-In other words, this was a very jam-packed trip.
+Nonetheless, this was a very jam-packed trip.
 We wanted to do and see as much as we could in a relatively short amount of time.
 We could have easily added a couple of extra days to this trip however, as a way to save money, we kept it condensed and as cheap as we could!
+By the end of this, I hope you’re feeling inspired to plan your own road trip or have a better idea of what to expect for your own budget!

 *Disclosure: This article contains affiliate links.
 If you make a purchase after clicking one of these links, I earn a small commission at no extra cost to you.